r-Techsupport/rTS_Wiki/docs/recommendations/temps-voltages.md

 When reporting your temperatures to people, please use Celsius.
 It doesn't matter what country you are in, everyone uses Celsius for computers.

 ## Specify
 This is an all around system reporting tool.
-We use this actively in our [Discord live chat](/discord) to gather system information, including temperatures.
+We use this actively in our [Discord live chat](/discord) to gather system information, including temperatures and their corresponding sensors.

 You can download Specify [here](https://spec-ify.com/download).
-Temperatures, including the hardware component(s) and sensors reporting them are listed in the "Temps" section of the Specify report.
+Temperatures (including their corresponding sensors) are listed in the "Temps" section of the Specify report.

+### Get-Specs
+Alternatively, you can use Get-Specs to gather similar (albeit more basic/limited) information

+You can download Get-Specs [here](https://github.com/r-Techsupport/Get-Specs/releases/latest/download/Get-Specs.zip).
+Temperatures are listed in the "Hardware Basics" section of the report.

-> ℹ️ For more information on how to use Specify and Get-Specs, please see our page on making a system dossier.
+> ℹ️ **For more information on how to use Specify and Get-Specs, please see our guide on [making a system dossier](docs/guides/making-a-system-dossier.md).**

 ## Ryzen Master
 The go-to for ensuring you get proper temperature readings for your Ryzen CPU.
 If other tools show the same temperature you can assume they are accurate.